What is the length and frequency of our sessions?

 As a mental health therapist, I am considered a healthcare worker and thus am still required to wear a mask for in-person sessions at this time.
-If you would like to meet in person, we will both need to wear masks at this time.
+If you would like to meet in person, we will both need to wear masks to ensure that the virus is not being spread and also so I can continue to provide consistent care to you and all of my clients.
 I regularly clean and sanitize all surfaces between appointments and also have a medical-grade air purifier running throughout the day that filters the air every 15-minutes.
 Additionally, I have hand sanitizer available and extra masks if you forget to bring one.
-Should you feel sick or become exposed to someone who tested positive for Covid, you have the option to switch to a virtual, telehealth appointment if you’re up to meeting.
+Should you feel sick or become exposed to someone who tested positive for Covid, you have the option to switch to a virtual appointment if you’re up to meeting.

 Where do I park?